KrisPiters/ros_workshop/exercises/part1.md

       </node>
     </launch>

-PS: usually the webcam device in Ubuntu is registered as */dev/video0*, but might also be */dev/video1*.
+PS: Usually a webcam device is registered as */dev/video0* in Ubuntu, in some cases it might be numbered differently  eg:  */dev/video1*.

-PPS: not every webcam is the same.
+PPS: Not every camera is the same.
 You might have to change the *pixel_format* depending on the camera.

 Test the launchfile: